suinleelab/AIControl.jl/README.md

 AIControl can be used on any **Linux** or **macOS** machine.
 While we tested and validated that AIControl works on **Windows** machines, we believe that it is easier for you to set up the AIControl pipeline on the Unix based systems.

 AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
 Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares to convert the `.fastq` file to a sorted `.bam` file.
 Thus, the whole AIControl pipeline needs the following sets of programs and packages installed on your local machine.
 We will explain how to install them in sections below.
-- `Julia (Julia 1.0 and above)`
+- `Julia (v1.0.3)`
-- `bowtie2`: for aligning a `.fastq` file to the hg38 genome
+- `bowtie2` (2.3.4.3): for aligning a `.fastq` file to the hg38 genome
-- `samtools`: for sorting an aligned bam file
+- `samtools` (1.9): for sorting an aligned bam file
-- `bedtools`: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)
+- `bedtools` (v2.27.1): for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

 ### 1a.
 Installing Julia 1.0 for a Linux machine
-The terminal commands below will install julia 1.0.3 on a linux machine.
+The terminal commands below will install julia 1.0.3 (Long-term support release) on a linux machine.
 Please change the url accordingly.
 You can also download julia [here](https://julialang.org/downloads/). **[CAUTION:] We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.
 ```
 cd
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.0/julia-1.0.3-linux-x86_64.tar.gz